aav7fl/website-legacy/_posts/2015-04-09-restoring-vintage-with-3d-printing.markdown

 image: 2013-09-22/small/DSC09139.JPG
 ---

-I originally made this thread on [AudioKarma](http://www.audiokarma.org/forums/showthread.php?p=7108861), but thought this would also be an appropriate place to write this post.

-Now, I understand that some people like to have posts that show progress they've made before and after a project.
+<p class="intro"><span class="dropcap">N</span>ow, I understand that some people like to have posts that show progress they've made before and after a project.
 I'm sorry to say that I don't have that many posts of the "before".
 I only thought about documentation half-way through.
 Without further delay, my (mostly restored?)
-Marantz 2220b as told by a lurker.
+Marantz 2220b as told by a lurker.</p>

+I originally made this thread on [AudioKarma](http://www.audiokarma.org/forums/showthread.php?p=7108861), but thought this would also be an appropriate place to write this post.

 Before I begin, I started this project to restore my own Marantz 2220b.
 I've had the little guy...er...rather not so little, for roughly two years.
 In that time, I have loved having it as my main (and only) amp (and it happily replaced my Sony amp from the 90s).